-During this reporting period, this Steering Group has met three times: in April 2014 (Camargue), in September 2014 (Paris) and in March 2014 (Bonn).
+During this reporting period, this Steering Group has met on the following occasions:

+April 2013 (Paris); June 2013 (Camargue); April 2014 (Camargue), in September 2014 (Paris) and in March 2014 (Bonn).
 These meetings served to discuss and coordinate activities and update each other on progress made.

 In order to launch the activities of the TSU, three Sub-regional National Focal Point (SrNFP) meetings, jointly organized by the UNEP/AEWA Secretariat and the TSU, were conducted for the five sub-regions in Africa.
 These meetings aimed at identifying priority activities in the AEWA PoAA for implementation in each sub-region, particularly those which could benefit from the expertise and support of the TSU.
-These meetings also offered the opportunity for some National Coordinators of the International Waterbird Census (IWC) to formally meet with the AEWA National Focal Points (NFPs) with the aim of promoting collaboration at the national level for IWC activities.
+These meetings also offered the opportunity for some National Coordinators of the International Waterbird Census (IWC) to formally meet with the AEWA NFPs with the aim of promoting collaboration at the national level for IWC activities.
 Finally, Sub-regional Focal Point Coordinators were elected from among the AEWA NFPs at these meetings.
-The following SrNFP meetings took place within the current reporting period:
+Details on the SrNFP meetings include:

-• Sub-regional meeting for Southern and Eastern Africa, in October 2013 in Cape Town, South Africa.
-This was supported through a voluntary contribution secured in the framework of a joint AEWA/CMS

-- capacity building project, funded under the ENRTP Strategic Cooperation Agreement (SCA) between the European Commission (EC) Directorate General (DG) for the Environment and UNEP; - Sub-regional meeting for Central and Western Africa, in December 2013 in Dakar, Senegal.
+- Sub-regional meeting for Northern Africa, June 2013 in El Kala, Algeria, organized in the framework of a meeting of national IWC Coordinators from Northern Africa.
+It was supported through funding from the French Government and the MAVA Foundation, at the kind invitation of the Government of Algeria; - Sub-regional meeting for Southern and Eastern Africa, in October 2013 in Cape Town, South Africa.
+This was supported through a voluntary contribution secured in the framework of a joint AEWA/CMS capacity building project, funded under the ENRTP3 Strategic Cooperation Agreement (SCA) between the European Commission (EC) Directorate General (DG) for the Environment and UNEP; - Sub-regional meeting for Central and Western Africa, in December 2013 in Dakar, Senegal4.
 This was jointly funded by the Government of France and the UNEP/AEWA Secretariat.